Albertyhu/simple-chat-app/readme.md

 The difficulty in building this app is tracking down all the information that is generated and passed around.

-The authentication doen't include password security yet because I haven't had time to implement it.
+The authentication doesn't include password security yet because I haven't had time to implement it.

 The user is allowed to create a prviate chat room and invite another online user to it.